Read also: "Sleep apnea - Definition, mechanism and treatment"

 Nocturnal eating disorders

-Still little known, nocturnal eating disorders generally lead to overeating in the evening or at night.
-They show up in people with eating disorders, such as bulimia, or those trying to lose weight.
+Still little known, nocturnal eating disorders generally lead to hyperphagia in the evening or at night.
+They occur in people with eating disorders, such as bulimia, or those trying to lose weight.
 Consult a specialist.